Crochet Chevron Blanket Pattern

 Row 2: 2 SC in first sc, SC in next 4 sc, skip next 2 sc, SC in next 4 sc; *3 SC in next sc, SC in next 4 sc, skip 2 sc, SC in next 4 sc; repeat from * to last sc.
 2 SC in last sc; CH1, turn.

-Repeat Row 2, two more times with Colour A. Continue repeating Row 2, following the colour sequence below:
+Repeat Row 2, two more times with Color A. Continue repeating Row 2, following the color sequence below:

-When your work measures 37” long (or you run out of Colour C), complete the blanket by working 2 more rows of Colour B, followed by 4 more rows of Colour A.
+When your work measures 37” long (or you run out of Color C), complete the blanket by working 2 more rows of Color B, followed by 4 more rows of Color A.

 Finishing: